dotherightthing/big-query-weather/README.md

-# google-big-query-weather
+# big-query-weather

-Testing this API as a potential replacement for Apple Darksky.
+Testing the BigQuery API as a potential replacement for Apple Darksky.

 ## Set up